 If your chair doesn't have back support, put a pillow or rolled-up towel between your lower back and the chair.
 Sit straight with your back and shoulders against the back of the chair.

-Adjust the height of your desk and chair.
-You should be able to sit with your feet flat on the floor, knees slightly higher than your hips.
+You may also need to adjust the height of your desk and chair.
+You should be able to sit with your feet flat on the floor, with your knees slightly higher than your hips.
 Prop your feet on a stool or book, if necessary.